[Updated September 2022]

 The stalls at this market sell high quality handmade arts and craft.
 After getting your Glühwein in a tin mug, the best place to drink it is while looking across the city toward the Nordkette from the gazebo at the edge of the market.

 I’m including the Judenstein Christmas market even if it’s held on one Sunday only.
-If you happen to be in the area on 6 December, this is probably the Christmas market where you’ll find the most locals in attendance.
+If you happen to be in the area, this is probably the Christmas market where you’ll find the most locals in attendance.

-Freshly baked biscuits and breads, handmade Christmas decorations and wreaths, pony rides, and lots of eating and drinking in the shadow of the village church is what gives this market a special character.
+Freshly baked biscuits and bread, handmade Christmas decorations and wreaths, pony rides, and lots of eating and drinking in the shadow of the village church are what give this market a special character.

 The four Austrian Christmas markets with the Advent in Tyrol seal of approval which we haven’t visited are: